How to Deal With a Poor Editor

 - Has unrealistic expectations.

-Gray advises the writer “pick their battles” and only fight the essential issues.
+Gray advises the writer to “pick their battles” and only fight the essential issues.
 This might involve accepting more edits than you are really comfortable with and moving on.
 She also advises always having a contract, and inserting a “kill fee” in the contract, so that the publication owes the writer if the article is withdrawn.

 Gray's advice is all good—but: